AlexDuna/Handwritten_Digit_Recognition_NN/README.md

-# Quick snippet of how the algorithm actually works
+# How the algorithm actually works
 <img src="/Images/Algorithm_Representation.png" alt="isolated"/>

 ## Handwritten Digit Recognition is a classification problem, where the goal is to correctly identify digits [0-9] from images.